-Chicago To Get Its First Black Female Mayor, As Both Candidates Head To Runoff
+Chicago To Get Its First Black Female Mayor As Candidates Head To Runoff

 The next Chicago mayor will either be a self-described political outsider who's never run for office, or a longtime city alderman and chair of the county's Democratic Party.
 Either way, for the first time, the city's top political official will be an African-American woman.